Skip to content

 • Disable Document: Hide/disable document upload in the chat UI.

 • Canvas: Enable rich canvas for creating/editing documents and code.
+Configure which artifact types are allowed (documents, slides, diagrams, code, canvas).

 • Media Model: Optional model for image or media understanding tasks.